As with any building, the barn's foundation is all-important. Many old barns have stone foundations, some with what's called dry-laid stone.

 This means there is no mortar to bind the stones together.
 The lack of mortar in and of itself doesn't mean that the foundation is not sound.

-In fact, early stonemasons were highly skilled and built many enduring stone structures without mortar.
-Whatever the construction of the barn's foundation, inspect it carefully.
+In fact, early stonemasons were highly skilled and built many enduring stone structures without mortar Whatever the construction of the barn's foundation, inspect it carefully.
 Especially look for bulges or slumps in a stone foundation and cracks or other irregularities in a concrete or stone and mortar foundation.

 It is, essentially, the wooden foundation of the rest of the barn's wood structure.
 Because the sill is close to the ground and in contact with moisture, it tends to be more subject to rot than the rest of the barn.